-Writing a good job advert is absolutely vital to attracting the best possible talent for your role.
-It’s easy to forget that it’s an actual advert.
+Writing a good job description is absolutely vital to attracting the best possible talent for your role.
+It’s easy to forget that it’s an actual advert!
 The biggest challenge is to keep the description simple, whilst including enough detail to clearly and accurately describe the position.

 - Keep your advert to around 500 words.

 - Use recruiting cliches.

 - Forget that you are selling your role.